hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 ##Preparing Undercloud to perform Swift cluster management operation(s) {#prepare-undercloudswift}

-Using ringos utility you can add above provisioned nodes to Swift cluster.
+Using ringos utility you can add the [provisioned nodes]( /helion/openstack/ga/services/swift/provision-nodes/) to Swift cluster.

 To  perform this operation, it is necessary to enable SSH from Undercloud to Overcloud node.
-For that, copy the SSH keys from Seed cloud to Undercloud as mentioned below: (**vandana**)
+To do that, copy the SSH keys from Seed cloud to Undercloud as mentioned below:

+1. Login to seed

+		ssh root@<IP address>

-1. Copy the SSH key from seed cloud to undercloud
+2. Copy the SSH key from seed cloud to undercloud

 		# scp ~/.ssh/id_rsa heat-admin@<Undercloud IP>:/home/heat-admin

 2. Login to Overcloud controller